im-luka/markdown-cheatsheet/README.md

 # ⬇️ The Only Markdown Cheatsheet You Need

+_Here you can find & download PDF version of the Complete Markdown Cheatsheet.
-_PDF cheatsheet also coming soon.
-Feel free to download and use it.
+Feel free to download and use it. ✌🏼_
-You can also follow docs below:_

-#### ⚠️ Note
-Everything listed here is about GitHub Markdown.
-I've also written some articles about Markdown in general with more features that GitHub currently doesn't support.
+I've also written, in more detail, some articles about Markdown in general.

 <a href="https://dev.to/imluka/the-only-markdown-cheatsheet-you-will-ever-need-ccg"><img src="https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white" /></a>
 <a href="https://medium.com/@im-luka/the-only-markdown-cheatsheet-you-will-ever-need-a2941d008497"><img src="https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white" /></a>
 <a href="https://imluka.hashnode.dev/the-only-markdown-cheatsheet-you-will-ever-need"><img src="https://img.shields.io/badge/Hashnode-2962FF?style=for-the-badge&logo=hashnode&logoColor=white" /></a>

+---

+#### ⚠️ Note
+GitHub specific Markdown doesn't support some of the features listed in PDF.
+Perhaps in the future, they might include it.

+👇🏼 If you are interested in GitHub specific Markdown, please follow docs below.

 ---